aiswaryas97/-SeleniumPrj-Expedia/README.md

 # SeleniumPrj-Expedia
-this file consist of the selenium code for date pic for the expedia app.
+This file consist of the selenium code for date pick for the expedia app.